Skip to content

 In December 2023, the R&A and USGA announced a universal golf ball roll back that would force everyone who plays the game – professional or amateur – to play a ball that travels a shorter distance.

-The roll back comes into effect in the professional game from January 2028 and will apply to all players from January 2030.
+The roll back was meant to come into effect in the professional game from January 2028 and apply to all players from January 2030.
+For club players, nothing has changed, except now, we could be looking at an even later date.

 What’s the background?